contentful/contentful-management.rb/README.md

 my_entry.published?
 ```

-> Entries created with *empty fields*, will not return those fields in the response, therefore making those fields non-modifiable for that particular entry.
+> Entries created with *empty fields*, will not return those fields in the response.
+Therefore, Entries that don't have Cache enabled, will need to
+> make an extra request to fetch the Content Type and fill the missing fields.
-> To allow for modification of those fields:
+> To allow for Content Type Caching:
 >   * Enable [Content Type Cache](#content-type-cache) at Client Instantiation time
 >   * Query Entries through `space.entries.find` instead of `Entry.find(space_id, entry_id)`